lendis-ratgeber-homeoffice-im-ausland-hero

 Last but not least, the issues of data protection and data security must not be neglected when working from home abroad.
 Data and confidential documents must be protected from access by third parties to the same extent as when working in the office or at a home office workstation at home.

-Data security is a fundamental problem for the company's IT departments when working away from the office.
+Data security is a fundamental problem for IT departments in companies when working outside the company office.
 HR managers should work closely with IT managers to find suitable solutions to make mobile working more secure.
-This starts with the network connection (keyword VPN) and the storage location (cloud vs. local) and extends to questions of monitoring and the use of private devices.
+This starts with the network connection (VPN) and storage location (cloud vs. local) and extends to issues of monitoring and the use of private devices.

 Workation is a combination of the words work and vacation - working while on vacation.
 Workation is therefore a sub-form of working from home abroad.

-Home office abroad - Differentiation between workation and home office abroad
+Home office abroad - Differentiation between home office abroad vs. workation

 The term is not yet legally defined in Germany.
 If workation is agreed, it is therefore also advisable to make contractual arrangements.
 The decisive factor here is the period of workation.
 If the period is less than 4 weeks, there is no need to act from a labor law perspective.
 However, the basic possibility of working in the destination country or the need for residence or work permits should be clarified.